friedev/musicli/README.md

 Not yet implemented:

-- Support for all MIDI messages (some MIDI files may play back as expected)
+- Support for all MIDI messages (some MIDI files may not play back as expected)
 - MIDI input/output ports
 - Mouse support
 - Real-time input recording